 3. Brock, Emma H. (April 6, 1918 - November 22, 1976)

 Lived in Louisville, KY.
 Born in Georgia, the daughter of Varah Brown and Crawford Brock.
 Stepfather: Gilbert Mowman.
 Brothers: Walter Brock, Gilbert Mowman, and Lucian Mowman.
 Husband: Charles W. Hardimon.
 Alternate name: Emma H. Hardimon.
+Enlisted in Cincinnati.
 Buried in Zachary Taylor National Cemetery in Louisville.
-SOURCES: 1920 & 1930 U.S. Census, and mother's death certificate, both in Ancestry.com; Find A Grave
+SOURCES: WWII Army Enlistment Record; 1920 & 1930 U.S. Censuses; and mother's death certificate, all in Ancestry.com; and Find A Grave.

 4. Chambers, Effie (1919 - ????)

 Born in Mississippi.
 Married.
-Enrolled in the WAACS in Jackson, MS in 1943 ("Four Colored WAACS enrolled at station here," Clarion-Ledger, 03/17/1943, p.12).
-She was living in Louisville, KY when she enlisted in 1944.
-SOURCES: WWII Army Enlistment Record in Ancestry.com; newspaper articles in Newspapers.com
+Enrolled in the WAACS in Jackson, MS in 1943 ("Four Colored WAACS enrolled at station here," Clarion-Ledger, 3/17/1943, p.
+12).
+She was living in Louisville when she enlisted in the WACs in Cincinnati in 1944.
+SOURCES: WWII Army Enlistment Record in Ancestry.com; newspaper articles in Newspapers.com.

 5. Coleman, Alberta (October 24, 1916 – July 18, 1983)

-Born in Whitley County, KY, the daughter of Clara Woods Miles, and the granddaughter of Emma Woods.
+Born in Whitley County, KY, the daughter of Clara Woods Miles and the granddaughter of Emma Woods.
+In the 1930 U.S. Census the family lived in Corbin, KY.
 Buried in Hilldale Cemetery in Danville, KY.
-SOURCES: 1930 & 1940 U.S. Census, and Kentucky Birth Index, both available in Ancestry.com; and Find A Grave
+SOURCES: U.S. Department of Veterans Affairs BIRLS Death File; 1930 & 1940 U.S. Censuses; and Kentucky Birth Index, all available in Ancestry.com; and Find A Grave.

 6. Cox, Venus B. (March 24, 1917 – August 28, 1978)

 Born in Lexington, KY.
 Mother: Caroline Jett, Stepfather: Top Strong.
 Siblings: Wesley Cox and Barney Cox.
 Ex-husband: Searcy Young.
 Alternate names: Venus Cox Young, Venus Miller, Venus Bell Miller.
 Buried in Fort Logan Cemetery in Denver, CO.
-SOURCES: WWII Army Enlistment Records, 1930 U.S. Census, Social Security Applications and Claims Index, and Family Tree, all in Ancestry.com
+SOURCES: U.S. Department of Veterans Affairs BIRLS Death File, WWII Army Enlistment Records, 1930 U.S. Census, Social Security Applications and Claims Index, and Family Tree, all in Ancestry.com; and Find A Grave.

 7. Cross, Minnie Grace (December 20, 1918 - September 29, 2010)

 Born in Bardstown, KY.
 Died in Cleveland, OH.
 Mother: Sallie A. Duncan, Father: Thomas A. Cross.
 Siblings: Thomas, William, Martha, Dorothy, Edna, and Ernest.
 Husband: M. Morris Jackson.
 Children: John Jackson and Dennis Jackson.
-Children and other relatives listed in Obit at Find A Grave.
-SOURCES: Ohio Death Records, in Ancestry.com; and Find A Grave
+Children and other relatives listed in Obituary at Find A Grave.
+SOURCES: Ohio Death Records in Ancestry.com.

 8. Gill, Marilyn Ellen (June 22, 1925 - February 5, 2016)

 Born in Bibbtown, KY (Logan County).
-Died in Chicago, IL, and buried in Russellville, KY.
+Died in Chicago, IL and buried in Russellville, KY.
 Mother: Mamie D. Bowles, Father: Henry Gill.
 Siblings: James Gill and Beulah Gill.
 Marilyn E. Gill was one of seven Negro women from Kentucky to report to W.A.A.C.
 Training Center at Ft.
-Des Moines, Iowa in March of 1943 ("Seven Negro auxiliaries," The Courier-Journal, 02/19/1943, p.4).
+Des Moines, IA in March 1943 ("Seven Negro auxiliaries," The Courier-Journal, 2/19/1943, p.
+4).
 She played on the women's military basketball team.
 BIRTH YEAR INCORRECT IN MILITARY INDEX.
-SOURCES: U.S. Cemetery and Funeral Home Collection in Ancestry.com; newspaper articles in Newspaper.com; and Find A Grave
+SOURCES: U.S. Cemetery and Funeral Home Collection in Ancestry.com; newspaper articles in Newspaper.com; and Find A Grave.

 9. Hammond, Ruth Henrietta (May 27, 1916 – November 26, 1991)

-Born in Louisville, KY.
+Born in Louisville.
 Died in Boston, MA.
 Mother: Nannie Turner, Father: Robert L. Durham.
 Alternate name: Ruth Henrietta Durham.
-LISTED AS WHITE ON THE ARMY ENLISTMENT RECORD, AND MIDDLE NAME MISSPELLED.
+LISTED AS WHITE ON THE ARMY ENLISTMENT RECORD; MIDDLE NAME MISSPELLED.
 Ex-husband: Joseph B. Hammond.
-SOURCES: 1940 U.S. Census, Indiana Marriages Index, Social Security Applications and Claims Index, Massachusetts Death Index, all in Ancestry.com
+She was also married to James Jakes.
+SOURCES: U.S. Department of Veterans Affairs BIRLS Death File, 1940 U.S. Census, Indiana Marriages Index, Social Security Applications and Claims Index, Massachusetts Death Index, all in Ancestry.com.
+"Deaths: Hammond, Ruth H.," The Boston Globe, 11/29/1991, p.
+90.

 10. Harris, Norene (March 25, 1920 - August 17, 2004)

 Lived in Hazard, KY.
-Born in Thomasville, AL, and died in Chicago, IL.
-Mother: Frances Southhall, Father: Anderson Harris, one of the coal miners from Alabama who moved to Hazard, KY.
+Born in Thomasville, AL and died in Chicago, IL.
+Mother: Frances Southhall, Father: Anderson Harris, one of the coal miners from Alabama who moved to Hazard.
 Alternate names: Norene Robinson Wallace, Norene R. Wallace Moore, Norene Wallace Moore.
 Siblings: Willard Harris and Wyle Harris.
 Spouse: Sylvester J. Rogers.
 Norene Wallace was one of the founders of the United Life Church in Chicago, IL.
-In 1942, she was one of the four Negro women sworn in with 31 white women at Fountain Square in Cincinnati, OH, the event was the first public enrollment ceremony for the Women's Army Auxiliary Corps held in Cincinnati ("WAACS sworn in at ceremony," The Cincinnati Enquirer, 12/06/1942, p.26).
-SOURCES: WWII Army Enlistment Records, 1930 U.S. Census, and Social Security Applications and Claims Index, all in Ancestry.com; articles in Newspapers.com
+In 1942, she was one of the four Negro women sworn in with 31 white women at Fountain Square in Cincinnati.
+The event was the first public enrollment ceremony for the Women's Army Auxiliary Corps held in Cincinnati ("WAACS sworn in at ceremony," The Cincinnati Enquirer, 12/6/1942, p.
+26).
+Norene Wallace Moore re-enlisted in the Army in 1951.
+SOURCES: WWII Army Enlistment Records, U.S. Department of Veterans Affairs BIRLS Death File, 1930 U.S. Census, and Social Security Applications and Claims Index, all in Ancestry.com; and articles in Newspapers.com.
+See Norene Harris Moore at Find A Grave.

 11. Hayden, Vivian Geneva (October 13, 1920 – April 24, 1966)

 Born in Owensboro, KY.
 Mother: Gracie M. Couch, Father: Aurelia Dee Hayden, Jr. Siblings: Aurelia, James, Harold, Lavonia, Doris Cozetta, and Sallye.
 Spouse: Charles Allen Lawton.
 Children: Charlotte, Charles, William, and Michael.
 Buried in Jefferson Barracks National Cemetery in St. Louis, MO.
 LAST NAME SOMETIMES MISSPELLED AS HAYDON.
-In 1942, Vivian G. Hayden was among the first women from Owensboro, KY, to enlist in the Women's Army Auxiliary Corps.
-SOURCES: U.S. Veterans Gravesites, KY Birth Index, and 1940 U.S. Census, all in Ancestry.com; newspaper articles in Newspapers.com
+In 1942 was among the first women from Owensboro, KY to enlist in the Women's Army Auxiliary Corps.
+SOURCES: U.S. Veterans Gravesites, KY Birth Index, and 1940 U.S. Census, all in Ancestry.com; newspaper articles in Newspapers.com.

 12. Jackson, Julia M. (1911 - ????)

 Born in KY.
 Divorced.
 Her military enlistment record says that she lived in Louisville.
-According to a newspaper article, she was from Lexington (“First Contingent of Negro Wacs Arrives in England,” The Pittsburgh Courier, 02/24/1945, p.2).
+According to a newspaper article, she was from Lexington (“First Contingent of Negro Wacs Arrives in England,” The Pittsburgh Courier, 2/24/1945, p.
+2).
 Perhaps she lived in both cities.
-In 1945, Julia M. Jackson is listed among Hamilton County, OH veterans returning from overseas ("Homeward bound," The Cincinnati Enquirer, 12/22/1945, p.14).
-SOURCES: WWII Army Enlistment Records, 1940 Lexington City Directory, 1942 Louisville City Directory, all in Ancestry.com; and articles from Newspaper.com
+In 1945, listed among Hamilton County, OH veterans returning from overseas ("Homeward bound," The Cincinnati Enquirer, 12/22/1945, p.
+14).
+SOURCES: WWII Army Enlistment Records, 1940 Lexington City Directory, 1942 Louisville City Directory, all in Ancestry.com; and articles from Newspaper.com.

 13. Longmire, Sarah Elizabeth (June 24, 1920 – May 11, 2012)